pingcap/docs-tidb-operator/en/scale-a-tidb-cluster.md

 PD microservices are typically used to address performance bottlenecks in PD and improve the quality of PD services.
 To determine whether it is necessary to scale PD microservices, see [PD microservice FAQs](https://docs.pingcap.com/tidb/dev/pd-microservices#FAQ).

-- Currently, the PD microservices mode disaggregates the timestamp allocation and cluster scheduling functions of PD into two independently deployed components: the `tso` microservice and the `scheduling` microservice.
+- Currently, the PD microservices mode splits the timestamp allocation and cluster scheduling functions of PD into two independently deployed components: the `tso` microservice and the `scheduling` microservice.
     - The `tso` microservice implements a primary-secondary architecture.
 If the `tso` microservice becomes the bottleneck, it is recommended to scale it vertically.
     - The `scheduling` microservice serves as a scheduling component.
 If the `scheduling` microservice becomes the bottleneck, it is recommended to scale it horizontally.